Convert PowerPoint Presentations to Video in C#

 • run dotnet add package FFMpegCore --version 4.8.0

-This C# code shows you how to convert a presentation (containing a figure and two animation effects) to a video:
+This C# code demonstrates how to convert a presentation (containing a shape and two animation effects) into a video:

 using System.Collections.Generic;